 As discussed in our recent webinar, organic reach has dropped 20x since Facebook’s algorithm change.
 The best way to get your content in front of your audience is by boosting posts, but clicking on every post to boost it can be time-consuming.
 You can make the process more efficient by using a platform like SOCi that analyzes post performance, compares engagement levels and recommends posts for you to boost.

-See how SOCi Boost Plus can help you streamline boosting multiple posts across multiple business pages.
+Watch our recent webinar to see how SOCi Boost Plus can help you streamline boosting